Janith96/BookHive_MVC/README.md

 # BookHive_MVC
 An eCommerce website developed using ASP.Net Core MVC & Razor pages.
-Used repository pattern for data access & used n-tier architechture.
+Used repository pattern for data access & used n-tier architecture.
 Still a work in progress.